top of page

 • Pointe Claire Field of Honour - 376 names : This list Includes the members of the Polish Forces who fought in WW2 and who emigrated to Canada and are buried in the military cemetery in Pointe Claire, Quebec.
 The list includes each person's Family Name, First Name, Maiden Name (if applicable), Rank during WW2, Medals awarded, Dare and Place of Birth, Date and Place of Death/Burial.
 Brief bios of some of those listed are available in a book published by the Polish Institute in Montreal (no online version is avaiable).
 (Note Polish diacritic letters are used in this document).

-• BREDA - List of Graves - 160 names : This list Includes yje First Name and family Name of each of the 1PAd soldiers buried at the Breda military cemetery.
+• BREDA - List of Graves - 160 names : This list Includes the First Name and Family Name of each of the soldiers of the 1st Polish Armoured Division buried at the Breda military cemetery.
 The list was compiled by Dr. Mark Ostrowski.

 (Note Polish diacritic letters are used in this document).